 With wind damage potentially bringing down trees as well as physical structures and serious flooding effecting low-lying areas and valleys, there’s a very good chance that both minor and major access routes could be completely impassable for days on end until a rescue and recovery operation gets under way.

-In the case of ‘dry damage’, i.e. downed power lines, trees or other fallen debris, this will mean access by vehicle will not be an option but travel on foot may be if it’s safe to do so.
+In the case of ‘dry damage’, i.e. downed power lines, trees or other fallen debris, this will mean access by vehicle will not be an option, but travel on foot may be a suitable alternative if it’s safe to do so.

-For severe flooding on the other hand, water levels may be anything fom a few inches up to several feet making access only available by boat or similar floating craft.
+For severe flooding on the other hand, water levels may be anything fom a few inches up to several feet, making access only an option with the use of a boat or similar floating craft.

-Paired with a comprehensive bug out bag and evacuation supplies, this may become your only way out of a severe flooding scenario if no other help is able to reach you and your home itself represents a clear and present threat to safety.
+Paired with a comprehensive bug out bag and a wide range of evacuation supplies, this may become your only way out of a severe flooding scenario if no other help is able to reach you and your home itself represents a clear and present threat to safety.

 Prepare.
 Survive.
 Thrive.